 - Vision Statement.
 The project description of a Type 1 proposal must begin with a concise statement of the project vision, situating an integrative, collaborative research project within a clearly articulated context of larger sustainability goals.
 It is understood that the proposed research may focus only on a piece of this vision, but the relationship of the proposed research to the overall vision must be articulated here.
-The vision statement must also briefly address important human, social, behavioral, economic, and adoption issues that are relevant, whether or not they are directly addressed within the proposed research. - Background and Significance.
-The proposal must provide adequate background for reviewers to judge the novelty, uniqueness, and significance of the proposed research. - Research Plan.
+The vision statement must also briefly address important human, social, behavioral, economic, and adoption issues that are relevant, whether or not they are directly addressed within the proposed research, and summarize the advances in both computational science and sustainability that will result from the project. - Background and Significance.
+The proposal must provide adequate background for reviewers to judge the novelty, uniqueness, and significance of the proposed research. - · Research Plan.
 The proposed research must approach fundamental research from an interdisciplinary perspective that integrates computing and communications with domain sciences and engineering to address the sustainability issues of interest.
 The proposal must describe a synergistic approach by which the team addresses scientific challenges in sustainability.
+The Research Plan must clearly summarize the computational science advances to be achieved, and how they are essential to the sustainability goals.